 Coursework throughout the Program is completed in many different formats.
 This allows for diversified learning experiences for students.
-In addition to class lectures, lab activities, community service projects, clinical education, workshops, and off-site experiences, online distance learning will be utilized in a number of courses using Blackboard learning management system.
+In addition to class lectures, lab activities, community service projects, clinical education, workshops, and off-site experiences, online distance learning will be utilized in several courses using Blackboard learning management system.
 In the fall semester of the technical portion, students will be enrolled in the Administration and Management online course through Blackboard.
+In the spring semester, students will be enrolled in Orthopedic Conditions and Clinical Neurology, both in online format.
 Distance learning is also utilized during the final semester of the Program.
 While completing Practicums II and III, Program students will be enrolled in the PTA Seminar course which is presented in an online format.
 All Program courses are Blackboard enhanced where PowerPoints, assignments, announcements, and grades will be posted in addition to the actual classroom materials.